-Build momentum for a better world with the Kelley Institute for Social Impact (KISI)
+Learn to leverage business for social impact and a better world with the Kelley Institute for Social Impact (KISI)

 As the hub of social impact for business-minded students, the Kelley Institute for Social Impact empowers socially conscious undergraduate students to make a difference in local and global communities through education, service, career development, and leadership opportunities.